m-triassi/wowforge-cli/README.md

 This will download and install the addon to the path you specified above, as well as save the ID for future updates

 ### Updating Addons
-Updating addons is even easier, since all tracked ID are saved, you running the `update` command will update all tracked addons one by one without any intervention.
+Updating addons is even easier, since all tracked ID are saved, running the `update` command will update all tracked addons one by one without any intervention.
 ```bash
 wowforge-cli update
 ```